South Luangwa National Park: Background

+Nsefu Sector

+The Nsefu Sector forms the northern part of South Luangwa National Park and is one of the earliest formally designated wildlife areas in the Luangwa Valley.
+The sector contains a diverse mosaic of habitats, including mature riverine forest, ebony (Diospyros mespiliformis) groves, mopane woodland, seasonally inundated floodplains and several natural geothermal springs.
+Ecological surveys have noted that this region supports some of the highest recorded densities of leopards in southern Africa, alongside stable populations of lions, spotted hyenas and African wild dogs.

+Traditional custodianship within the Mwanya Chiefdom continues to influence land use and conservation in the area, forming a long-standing model of community engagement and wildlife protection.

 Although this park is generally well-protected from poaching, its black rhinos were extirpated by 1987, and the elephant population has been under serious pressure at times.

 The main settlement of the park is actually outside its eastern boundary at Mfuwe, and it has an airport which has flights to Lusaka, the Lower Zambezi and Lilongwe in Malawi.

 Since 2005, the protected area is considered a Lion Conservation Unit together with North Luangwa National Park.